This chapter describes how to integrate the IoT programmable logic controller StamPLC into Home Assistant.

 cs_pin: GPIO11

-clock_speed: 20MHz Save and install, then upload the firmware.
-Use a PoE switch or router to power the device while providing network connectivity.
+clock_speed: 20MHz Save and recompile, upload the project.
+Use a PoE switch or router to provide power and network to the device.